 Museum of Fashion (Museo del Traje)

-This museum started off as a special Historic Costume Exhibition in 1925, eventually the event became so popular that the city decided to make it permanent.
+This unknown museum started off as a special Historic Costume Exhibition in 1925.
+Eventually the event became so popular that the city decided to make it permanent.
 Now, fashion lovers everywhere can enjoy over 160,000 pieces of history at the Museum of Fashion (aslo refered to as Museum of Costumes).
-The museum also offers regular temporary exhibits for both historical and modern fashion and photography as well as many courses and conferences.
+The museum also offers regular temporary exhibits for both historical and modern fashion and photography, as well as many courses and conferences.

 I’ve said it before and I’ll say it again, the Temple of Debod is one of my faviourite spots here in Madrid.
 A little peice of Egypt sits in the city centre and it’s a great location to sit back and relax.
 The stucture was originally built in Egypt along the Nile as a temple to the gods Amun and Isis.
-The temple was rebuilt in Madrid as a symbol of unity between Spain and Egypt and is now open to the public throughout the year.
-The musuem inside the building is not very big, but it is very authentic – the exhibition features the story of the temples resconstruction as well as many ancient relics and original wall art.
+The temple was rebuilt in Madrid as a symbol of unity between Spain and Egypt.
+The musuem inside the building is not very big, but it is very authentic.
+The exhibition features the story of the temples resconstruction as well as many ancient relics and original wall art.

 Where: Calle Ferraz, 1